struharv/rt-muse/README.md

 Once configured the machines as described above, a test can be lauched typing the following command in the launcher machine
 ```
-./launch.sh 127.0.0.1 22 username input/taskset.json experiment-name
+./launch.sh 127.0.0.1 22 username input/taskset.json experimentname
 ```
 where the parameters are:
 * the IP of the target machine
 * the ssh port (usually 22, might be differently configured)
 * the username on the remote machine
 * the configuration file that determines the test behavior
-* a unique name for the experiment
+* a unique name for the experiment (NOTE: it does not support hyphens, so do not include any '-' in the epxeriment name)

 To use [SCHED_DEADLINE](http://en.wikipedia.org/wiki/SCHED_DEADLINE), it is necessary to have a kernel that supports it.
 SCHED_DEADLINE is available by default from Linux [3.14](http://kernelnewbies.org/Linux_3.14#head-651929cdcf19cc2e2cfc7feb16b78ef963d195fe).
 To enable ftrace follow the instructions available [here](http://lwn.net/Articles/425583/).